tennisgent/vue-intersection/README.md

 #### Accessing the `observer` instance

 If you want to access the instance of `IntersectionObserver` that has been initialized, you can do so using a ref on the `IntersectionRoot` component.
-This is exposed as `$refs.root.$observer`.
+This is exposed as `observer`.
 This can be helpful if you need to call [`takeRecords()`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/takeRecords) or some other instance method.

 ```html
 <template>